jadeleiyu/noun2verb/README.md

-This repository contains all implementation code, data and analysis results for the paper "How nouns surface as verbs: Probabilistic frame semantics for word class conversion".
+This repository contains all implementation code, data and analysis results for the following paper:

+Yu, L. and Xu, Y. (to appear) Noun2Verb: Probabilistic frame semantics for word class conversion.
+Computational Linguistics.

 The directory is organized as follows: